Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 The basic steps to achieve are:

-1. Create a DocuSign account.
+1. Create a DocuSign account, for more see [Sign documents for free](https://www.docusign.co.uk/esignature/sign-documents-free).

     Register for a free developer sandbox account.